metosin/lein-simulflow/README.md

 ## TODO

 - [ ] Test how well the `java.nio.file.WatchService` works for OS X
+- [x] Instead of batching file events (which doesn't work here) try alternative approach:
+  - For each main loop iteration: take all values from channel until timeout
-- [ ] Handle depenencies differently.
+- [x] Handle depenencies differently.
   - Start: cljs + cljx queued, cljx writes .cljs which queues cljs again... event though cljs is already queued -> cljs runs too many times.
 - [ ] Everything is slow.
 Cljs is not using incremental compiling etc. Plugin auto tasks have some state...
 Do something...